 If you want to see exactly where you are losing most visitors in the buying process, a fine-tuned conversion funnel gets the job done for you.

-Although you have the ability to set up similar funnels within Google Analytics, Capturly allows you to view the most relevant data for your company within a single interface.
+Although you have the ability to set up similar conversion (or sales) funnels within Google Analytics, Capturly allows you to view the most relevant data for your company within a single interface.
 The best way to build a funnel is to start backwards from the conversion.
 If your goal is to measure purchases, then the last step is to make a successful payment.
 This is preceded by the payment details.

 Before that, a product should be placed in the basket and so on.
 Optional steps should be avoided here to maintain an accurate measurement.
 What you need to define, are the main events that you are sure about.
 These are checkpoints that the users need to go through before they make a purchase.